 Any single volume history of a city as complex and diverse as Jerusalem is bound to be a romp.
-In Jerusalem: The Biography, Simon Sebag Montefiore starts his historical overview of this iconic metropolis with a detailed description of the Roman sacking of Jerusalem in 70 AD.
+In, Simon Sebag Montefiore starts his historical overview of this iconic metropolis with a detailed description of the Roman sacking of Jerusalem in 70 AD.
 While many readers might be generally familiar with the event, Montefiore captures the entirety of the siege in exacting detail.
 While an interesting read, it is through his focus on lesser known periods in Jerusalem’s history that Montefiore does justice to the competing Muslim, Jewish, and Christian visions of the city.

 Montefiore has honed his biographical abilities through studies on key figures in Russian history from the evil Joseph Stalin to the Russian noblemen Grigory Potemkin.
 Montefiore has brought his skills as a Russianist to bear on this retelling of Jerusalem’s story.
 In particular, Montefiore notes the influence of Russian Jews and Christians in shaping the city’s religious geography.

 While the role of Russian Jews in supporting Zionism is well known, Jerusalem’s impact on and place within Russian Christianity is less well understood.
 During the 19th century, Russian pilgrims from all walks of life began to flock to the city.
 One of the most famous of these pilgrims was Nikolai Gogol, the author of the classic Russian novel “Dead Souls”.
 The Russian fascination with Jerusalem continued through the 19th and 20th centuries and, as Montefiore’s book suggests, Imperial Russia’s wars with the Ottomans may have been a continuation of the 12th century Crusades to capture the city.